MrMolecule/MrMolecule/README.md

 - 👋 Hi, I’m @MrMolecule
 - 👀 I’m interested in Bioinformatics, Drug Simulations, and Computational Biology
-- 🌱 I’m currently learning python and working on a MS in Pharmacogenomics
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any projects that work with large genomic data sets or PK/PD data
 - 📫 How to reach me carlosparedes1983@gmail.com